 - Hold at least a bachelor’s degree

 - Have applied and been admitted to a graduate or professional degree program at the Twin Cities campus of the University of Minnesota in the following category:

 - doctoral programs in the Colleges of Biological Sciences; Education and Human Development; Food, Agriculture, and Natural Resource Sciences; Liberal Arts; the School of Public Health or the Humphrey School of Public Affairs.

 - Receive a nomination for these fellowships by the program, department or college in which they will be enrolled

 In reviewing nominees ICGC gives priority to demonstrated academic excellence and commitment to the issues of the global south and disadvantaged communities.

-Awards vary in amount, duration, and format, with up to $23,000 in the first year of study.
+Awards vary in amount, duration, and format for the first year of study.
 Transportation costs to Minnesota are not covered.
 The student's home department typically guarantee support in the form of 50% teaching or research assistantships in the second and third years of study, and tuition and health insurance benefits for four years.
 Upon successful completion of all coursework and of oral and written doctoral qualifying examinations, research year support is provided through a combination of ICGC dissertation research support and/or home department research support.

 As part of their funding, ICGC-Mellon Scholars are required to spend approximately two months at the University of the Western Cape participating in the intellectual community and our partnership activities.
 This will provide ICGC-Mellon Scholars an opportunity to become engaged in theoretical and methodological debates on the production of knowledge, the role of public intellectuals, and the new ways of thinking about reconfiguring archives that form part of the core curriculum at the CHR.
 A portion of this time could also be used to conduct field research in South Africa or adjacent countries, and to work closely with faculty members who have conducted extensive research in these areas.

 In addition, recipients of ICGC-Mellon Scholar Fellowships are eligible to enter a competition for ICGC Pre-Dissertation Research Grants to undertake preliminary exploratory travel to the area of their proposed dissertation research.